writer of story-driven science fiction and fantasy erotica novels and stories, including the popular Aliens and Cowboys series.

-Serialized publishing is releasing a story in chunks (usually chapters), often as it’s being written.
+Serialized publishing had been around since the 1800s… the practice of releasing a story in chunks (usually chapters), often as it’s being written.
 It breaks down all the walls created by traditional publishing by allowing readers to interact with the writer and giving them insight into the actual writing process.
 Some authors, myself included, often poll the readers about certain aspects of the story being written.

 Fast forward to 2018, one of those rare gems was a series called “A Spartan’s War“, by Mike Cropo, which I had been reading and following faithfully for years.
 His story was so engaging that I found myself waiting for the next chapter to drop.
 After three months with no updates, I got concerned and did some research, eventually discovering that Mike had passed away from cancer on November 9, 2017 at the age of 52. 🙁